Axia-Tech/AXIA-wiki/docs/general/scams.md

    one down.
 Therefore, the onus is on the user to be as diligent as possible in avoiding them.
-6. If you can, try to always verify new information that you see with an official source, such as [AXIASolar Network's official blog](../general/community.md) or [Web3 Foundation support](mailto:support@axiasolar.network).
+6. If you can, try to always verify new information that you see with an official source, such as [AXIASolar Network's official blog](../general/community.md) or [AXIACoin Foundation support](mailto:support@axiacoin.network).
 Often scammers will fake a website or a blog post, but if you check it against a secondary source you will reduce the chances of being scammed.